jonhadfield/aws-ips/README.md

 ## about

 AWS publish a list of IP ranges that correspond to their services and regions.
 Linked to from [here](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html).
-aws-ips is a utility that downloads the latest list (or use a local copy of the list) and enabled you to:
+aws-ips is a utility that downloads the latest list (or use a local copy of the list) and enables you to:

 - list and filter prefixes (by region, service, cidr)
 - reverse lookup of IP address or FQDN to AWS range